 Part-time correctional officers may be used as long as they are fully trained and licensed.
-The use of part-time correctional officers will be limited to a maximum of 900 hours total per week, per facility.
+The use of part-time correctional officers shall be limited to a maximum of 20 hours per officer per week, for a total not to exceed 900 hours per week for the Facility.
 The use of part-time staff in supervisory positions is forbidden.
+Full-time correctional officers shall each be limited to no more than 24 hours of overtime in any two-week period.
+The BUREAU reserves the right to authorize exceptions to this section.